MaksimDzhangirov/backendBankExample/docs/part43-eng.md

 Alright, let's learn how to do it!

+## Install the build tools for gRPC gateway

-The first thing we need to do is to install the build tools for gRPC gateway. ou can easily find the installation instructions on the [Github page](https://github.com/grpc-ecosystem/grpc-gateway#installation) of gRPC gateway.
+The first thing we need to do is to install the build tools for gRPC gateway.
+You can easily find the installation instructions on the [GitHub page](https://github.com/grpc-ecosystem/grpc-gateway#installation) of gRPC gateway.
 We should copy this chunk of code

 ```go